Windows 10 Capture: considerations for best practice

 - Import image from the Specops OS admin tool, and publish the new image to your deployment servers.

-Wouldn’t it be nice if you didn’t have to wait for your Windows 7, 8 and/or 8.1 NIC/Storage drivers to…Read More
+Wouldn’t it be nice if you didn’t have to wait for your Windows 7, 8 and/or 8.1 NIC/Storage drivers to be imported into my WinPE Boot image every time you added a NIC driver?
+The Windows PE boot image in Specops Deploy 6 (the latest version) uses the Windows 10 x86/x64 Kernel, and as such,…Read More